 Welcome to this post about Mistakes I’ve Made With Money As a High Schooler!

-I’m a senior this year, which means I have 4 years of mistakes to talk about in this post.
+At the time I’m writing this, I’m a senior, which means I have 4 years of mistakes to talk about in this post.
 If you’re younger, the hope is that you can read this post and avoid making the same mistakes that I made!

 I’m going to start out by sharing some common mistakes that a lot of teens make.
 Then, I will share some mistakes that I was directly responsible for.
 Then, I’ll share some other mistakes that others were responsible for, but that affected me.